enviodev/docs/docs/HyperSync/overview.md

 - Which address has spent the most on `gas` in the last 10k blocks.
 - Plus many more, its built to be extremely flexible and performant.

-HyperSync can be thought of as more performant and efficient data source alternative than JSON-RPC for fetching logs, blocks, transactions and traces.
+HyperSync can be thought of as more performant and efficient data source alternative than JSON-RPC.
+Retrieve millions of blocks, logs, transactions, and traces on multiple chains in seconds.

 E.g. In 10 seconds HyperSync can: